 DMP Annex 6: 'Infrastructure delivery schedule' sets out the key infrastructure needed to support the delivery of the development set out in the DMP from 2018 - 2027.
-A list of Active transport infrastructure projects for delivering cycle and pedestrian facilities is summarised in table below.
+A list of active transport infrastructure projects for delivering cycle and pedestrian facilities is summarised in table below.
+Most of these projects have not yet started due to their allocation as sustainable urban extension sites to support the five-year housing supply as part of DMP Policy MLS1.
+CP8 has been completed during this monitoring period.
 See Annex 6 of the DMP for more details.